Edward Gibbon Wakefield: Principles of "systematic colonisation"

 He turned his attention while in prison to colonial subjects, and considered the main causes of the slow progress of the Australian colonies in the enormous size of the landed estates, the reckless manner in which land was given away, the absence of all systematic effort at colonisation, and the consequent discouragement of immigration and dearth of labour.
 He proposed to remedy this state of things by the sale of land in small quantities at a sufficient price, and the employment of the proceeds as a fund for promoting immigration.
 These views were expressed in his Letter from Sydney (1829; published under a false name), published while he was still in prison, but often quoted as if written on the spot.
-He had published pamphlets in prison in 1828 under the title "Sketch of a Proposal for Colonising Australia", which had created a lot of interest.
+He had published pamphlets in prison in 1828 under the title "Sketch of a Proposal for Colonising Australia", which received a lot of interest.
+Wakefield's utopian theorising on systematic colonial settlement policy in the early-19th century centred on economic considerations, but with a view to preserving class distinctions;

 The National Colonization Society (also spelt National Colonisation Society) was created in 1830 in order to advocate for the type of "systematic colonisation" set out in Letter from Sydney, based on three principles: careful selection of emigrants; the concentration of settlers; and the sale of land at a fixed, uniform, "sufficient price", to provide funding for new settlers.
 Wakefield was a founder member, and Robert Gouger was elected (or appointed) inaugural secretary of the society, although he was later to fall out with Wakefield when they disagreed on the price that should be charged for land.
 Members over time included Robert Rintoul (editor of The Spectator), Charles Buller, John Stuart Mill, Sir William Molesworth, W. W. Whitmore, and Sir William Hutt.
 Jeremy Bentham supported the ideas of the society.
 Colonel Robert Torrens and Robert Wilmot-Horton were on the committee of the society.
 The society published The Outline of a Plan of a Colony, later expanded and elaborated upon by Wakefield.